folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The culture got enough clout-chasin' vultures out here tryna prove they worth" > Culture vultures

-* Lecrae here makes a reference to the Jay-Z’s classic and often quoted lines from the 2001 track “Izzo (H.O.V.A.)” where Kendricks challenges the status quo of the music industry.
+* Lecrae here makes a reference to Jay-Z’s classic and often-quoted lines from the 2001 track “Izzo (H.O.V.A.)” where Kendrick challenges the status quo of the music industry.

   * ***I do this for my culture, to let 'em know
   What a nigga look like when a nigga in a roadster